Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

   - The order of item dequeues is the same as the order of item enqueues.
   - An enqueue can only be matched by a later dequeue.
   - A dequeue returns `false` when the queue is empty.
-  - A dequeue returns `true` and matches an enqueue when the queue is not empty
+  - A dequeue returns `true` and matches an enqueue when the queue is not empty.
   - An enqueue returns `false` when the queue is full.
   - An enqueue would return `true` when the queue is not full and the number of elements should increase by one.
   - A read-front would return `false` when the queue is empty.